asimsultan/Statistical-Tests-on-Data-Set-Analysis/README.md

 4) Chi-square Test
 5) One way Anova

-Small Sample vs Large Sample
+Small Sample vs Large Sample, Degrees of freedom and the combined variance